stahnma/now-playing/README.markdown

 Having this information in a project provides each coder with a timeline of song enjoyment.
 This information can, and should, be used to ridicule other coders for their choice of music, explain bugs, productivity and generally draw causation without any correlation or analysis.

 ## Example
 This project is using this commit hook.
-Here's an example output.
+Here is a sample output.
 To see more, after you clone, try 'git log'.

     commit 73aa9bba5658e9da4052a57e7b13cd2bc4768b0d
     Author: stahnma <stahnma@websages.com>